Eknathreddy09/lab-lc-helloworld/workshop/content/exercises/01-sample-content.md

 cat ~/ldap-ca.pem
 ```

 ##### VERIFY LDAP CONFIGURATION (OPTIONAL) :

-###### verify LDAP configuration : In TEST USER NAME, use any of the below user to verify the load configuration
+###### verify LDAP configuration : In TEST USER NAME field, use any of the below user to verify the load configuration

 ![LDAPS](images/TKG-mgmt-8.png)